monitoring

 # Get the namespace of the HyperConverged CR

-Go over the output of the command.
-If there are DICT objects under the spec.dataImportCronTemplates field in the HyperConverged CR, then for each one of them, check if the ssp.kubevirt.io/dict.architectures annotation is set.
+1. If this command lists any DICT objects under the spec.dataImportCronTemplates field in the HyperConverged CR, check whether the ssp.kubevirt.io/dict.architectures annotation is set for each of them.
 If the annotation is not set, then this alert is triggered.

 Below is an example for a HyperConverged CR with a valid DICT with the ssp.kubevirt.io/dict.architectures annotation set: